Pontipek/IT-Ticketing-System/README.md

 - Ticket statuses and workflow
 - Hands-on experience using Spiceworks Help Desk

-##
+## 🧠 Introduction to Ticketing Systems
 ## 1. What Is a Ticketing System?
 A ticketing system is a tool used by IT teams to record, track, manage, and resolve technical issues submitted by users.
 It ensures:
 - Clear documentation
 - Proper routing
 - Efficient communication
 - Accountability
 - Traceability of troubleshooting steps

-Examples: Spiceworks, Jira Service Management, Zendesk, Freshservice.
+**Examples:** Spiceworks, Jira Service Management, Zendesk, Freshservice.

 ## 2. Key Terms